joelbtactic/bPortal/docs/installation_on_virtualmin.md

 ## Configure SuiteCRM instance
 Configuration of SuiteCRM instance that will be connected to the portal.

-It is recommended to create a new user used exclussively to interact with the portal.
-As we use suitecrm api v4_1 we will use it's credentials to autenticate.
+It is recommended to create a new user used exclusively to interact with the portal.
+As we use `suitecrm api v4_1` we will use it's credentials to autenticate.

 Create `suitepy/suitepy.ini` file if it is not created, using the following template.
 Replace the API credentials given as example by the ones that you are going to use: